 Have you set the monitoring and control parameters?
 What is your target score?
 Did you reach that?
 If not, raise a change request.
 Modify your strategy after a root cause analysis.

 Firm up your brain dump, hone your math skill, take full-length practice tests, check your score.
 Have you reached your target?
-Continuous monitoring & control is an important aspect of how to get PMP Certification.
-When you reach your target score, schedule your exam at a Prometric center.
+Continuous monitoring & control is an important aspect of getting PMP certification.
+When you reach your target score, schedule your exam at a Pearson VUE test center.

-Have a checklist of what identity proofs and documents that are needed at the Prometric center and accordingly take them to the exam center.
+Have a checklist of what identity proofs and documents that are needed at the Pearson VUE test center and accordingly take them to the exam center.

 PMP Exam Day: Start the exam with confidence and proceed to finish successfully and see the Congratulations message!
 Do not leave any question unanswered.
 Remember, you do not have negative marking in PMP!